Final Fantasy VII: Development

-In contrast to the visuals and audio, the overall gameplay system remained mostly unchanged from Final Fantasy V and VI, but with a researched emphasis on player control.
+The Final Fantasy 7 staff at one point were planning to use a first person camera for world map exploration with enemies visible on the world map terrain and also wanted up to 10 characters to be in your party at once in the battle scenes.
+In the final version, the overall gameplay system remained mostly unchanged from Final Fantasy V and VI, but with an emphasis on player control.
 The initial decision was for battles to feature shifting camera angles.
 Battle arenas had a lower polygon count than field areas, which made creating distinctive features more difficult.
 The summon sequences benefited strongly from the switch to the cinematic style, as the team had struggled to portray their scale using 2D graphics.
 In his role as producer, Sakaguchi placed much of his effort into developing the battle system.
-He proposed the Materia system to provide more character customization than previous Final Fantasy games.
-Battles no longer revolved around characters with innate skills and roles in battle, because Materia could be reconfigured between battles.
-Artist Tetsuya Nomura contributed to the gameplay by designing the Limit Break system as an evolution of the Desperation Attacks from Final Fantasy VI.
-The Limit Breaks serve a purpose in gameplay while also evoking each character's personality in battle.
+He proposed the Materia system as a way to provide more character customization than previous Final Fantasy games: battles no longer revolved around characters with innate skills and roles in battle, as Materia could be reconfigured between battles.
+Artist Tetsuya Nomura also contributed to the gameplay; he designed the Limit Break system as an evolution of the Desperation Attacks used in Final Fantasy VI.
+The Limit Breaks served a purpose in gameplay while also evoking each character's personality in battle.